I. MISSION

 A. Regular Meetings

 i.
-Regular meetings of the Assembly shall be conducted at least three times per fiscal year in accordance with a schedule published and distributed by July 1 to Assembly delegates by the Secretary.
+Regular meetings of the Assembly shall be conducted at least three times per year.
+These meetings shall take place in the Fall, Spring, and Summer.

 ii.
 Meetings may be conducted in person or through electronic means (i.e., video conference or teleconference).